Hieracium gronovii

 Hieracium gronovii, commonly known as queendevil, hairy hawkweed, beaked hawkweed, and Gronovius' hawkweed, is a North American plant species in the tribe Cichorieae within the family Asteraceae.
-It is common and widespread across much of the continent from Ontario south as far as Florida, the Dominican Republic, and Panamá.
+It is common and widespread across much of the continent from Ontario south as far as Florida, the Dominican Republic, and Panama.
 The plant can be found in rocky, dry, open woods and in fields.

 Hieracium gronovii is an herb up to 80 cm tall, with a hairy stem rising from a rosette of basal leaves.
 The basal leaves are up to 8 in long and are broadly obovate in shape.
 Leaves on the stem are alternate and smaller.
 The base of the stem is hairier than the upper stem.
 The upper stem also has fewer, smaller leaves.
 The flowers, blooming May to October, are yellow and small, up to 8 mm across.